-Figure 131.
-The page for configuring the client mode.
+Figure 119.
+The page for configuring the client mode in the 2.4GHz band.

 To configure the router as a client, move the Enable switch to the right.
 Upon that the following fields are displayed on the page:

 Parameter Description Broadcast wireless network 2.4 GHz / Broadcast wireless network 5 GHz If the switch is moved to the left, devices cannot connect to the router's WLAN.
 Upon that the router can connect to another access point as a wireless client.
 Connecting to network A method for connecting to another access point.